18. Common Algorithms III - Decision Trees#

 18.1.1.
 Automated Decision Tree Construction#

 To automate the construction of a decision tree, we need an algorithm that can systematically find the best features to split the data.
-Here’s how it typically works:
+In decision tree construction, we automate this choice by measuring the “impurity” of a node, which measures how mixed the classes are, and then picking the split that drives that impurity down most steeply.

 ../_images/fig_decision_tree_entropy.png